luciapannunzio/Shazam-bootstrap/README.md

 **About Project**
- - Description
-*Shazam-page* Create a webpage using Html/Css/Bootstrap to recreate a Shazam web-page.
+ - Description *Shazam-clone* Create a webpage using Html/Css/Bootstrap to recreate a Shazam landing page.
 * * *